chiraag-kakar/PyAutomation/pdf2text/pdf2text.md

 ## Running the Code Snippet Locally
 To run the project locally :
-* Clone the repo
+* Clone the git repo.
 * Then from the terminal/ command prompt navigate to the pdf2text directory of the cloned repo.
-* Run the pdf2text.py file using the following command:
+* Run the *pdf2text.py* file using the following command:
 ```
 python pdf2text.py
 ```
 ## Use Cases
 * To convert scanned files in PDF format to text which can be stored in database for data collection.
-* scanning physical document like candidate resumes, and then reading text from it for analysis
+* Scanning physical document like candidate resumes, and then reading text from it for analysis

 ## License